 While pigment carbon black can be hazardous if particles are airborne in breathable quantities, the form of carbon black we use is suspended in liquid.
 Therefore, the carbon black dispersions we use pose no threat to consumers or workers who produce or install colored mulch fiber.

-To ensure our products are safe, we submitted our Heartland Ultra Colorants to an independent, accredited laboratory for testing.
+To ensure our products are safe, we submitted our Ultra Colorants to an independent, accredited laboratory for testing.
 After being studied for acute exposure through ingestion, inhalation, dermal contact, and eye contact, the results showed our colorants qualify for Category IV, the lowest-concern category the test recognizes.

 What about VOCs?

 More and more people are becoming aware of the potential dangers caused by volatile organic compounds, or VOCs.
 According to the American Lung Association, VOCs “are gases that are emitted into the air from products or processes.
 Some are harmful by themselves, including some that cause cancer.
 In addition, they can react with other gases and form other air pollutants after they are in the air.”
 So, under specific circumstances, there’s certainly cause for concern when it comes to VOCs.
 But that isn’t the case with colored mulch or Amerimulch colorants used to produce it.